pacuna/disqus-random-comment/README.md

 # Random Disqus Comment

 This application gets a random comment from a disqus thread.
-It uses ruby for back-end requests, so you need to create a Disqus application (you also need this if your accessing private data (user emails, user locations, etc).
+It uses ruby for back-end requests, so you need to create a Disqus application (which is also needed if your accessing private data (user emails, user locations, etc).

 ##Requirements
 - Ruby